Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-TFS.md

 ![](img/Integrating_with_TFS_25.png)

-## Using TFS with SpiraTeam
+## Using TFS with Spira
 Source code setup for your product is complete.
 Click on the "Source Code" or "Commits" menu items under the Developing tab to navigate and browse the source code repository.

-You can read more about working with source code in SpiraPlan at the links below:
+You can read more about working with source code in Spira at the links below:

 - [Source code files](../Spira-User-Manual/Source-Code.md/#source-code-file-list)
 - [Commits](../Spira-User-Manual/Commits.md/#commit-list)
 - [Linking to artifacts in commit messages](../Spira-User-Manual/Commits.md/#linking-to-artifacts-in-commit-messages)
 - [Troubleshooting source code integration](../Spira-User-Manual/Source-Code.md/#troubleshooting-source-code-integration)

 ## Enforcing Associations with a Custom Policy

-As described in [Linking to artifacts in commit messages](../Spira-User-Manual/Commits.md/#linking-to-artifacts-in-commit-messages), you can easily associate check-ins of code in TFS with relevant SpiraTeam artifacts by adding the appropriate artifact identifier in the commit messages.
+As described in [Linking to artifacts in commit messages](../Spira-User-Manual/Commits.md/#linking-to-artifacts-in-commit-messages), you can easily associate check-ins of code in TFS with relevant Spira artifacts by adding the appropriate artifact identifier in the commit messages.

-In order to enforce this process, one of our customers has written a custom Visual Studio 2008 and 2010/2012+ Team System check-in policy that will force users to enter at least one SpiraTeam artifact in each of the check-in comments.
-This policy will also check the IDs of the supplied artifacts to make sure they exist in the appropriate SpiraTeam installation.
+In order to enforce this process, one of our customers has written a custom Visual Studio 2008 and 2010/2012+ Team System check-in policy that will force users to enter at least one Spira artifact in each of the check-in comments.
+This policy will also check the IDs of the supplied artifacts to make sure they exist in the appropriate Spira installation.

 To install the custom check-in policy, you should download the SpiraPolicySetup.msi (for 2008) or SpiraPolicy.vsix (for 2010+) installation package from the Add-Ons/Downloads section of the Inflectra website (<http://www.inflectra.com/SpiraTeam/Downloads.aspx>) and run the installation package on each workstation that has Visual Studio installed.
 Once this installation has been completed, you need to tell Visual Studio to add the custom check-in policy: